 How do our salaries increase?
 There is a variety of ways.
 For full-time faculty, check Appendix A, and for part-time faculty, Appendix B.

-Under current state law, the only time we can get salary increases is when the legislature allocates the money for them, or when we add additional duties and the college pays for the salary increase.
-For the 2015-2017 budget period, they approved a proviso that allowed us a one-time chance to bargain local funds.
-We negotiated a 2% salary increase for all faculty under that proviso.
+Under current state law, we can get salary increases is when the legislature allocates the money for them, when we successfully negotiate with the District, or when we add additional duties and the college pays for the salary increase.